flenniken/collections/readme.md

 shown.
 When you reach the bottom of the list, there is a more indicator.

-Clicking on a collection switches to the thumbnails page.
+Touching a collection thumbnail switches to the thumbnails page.

 [⬇ ────────](#Contents)